-The original artifact pauldrons from Churburg armor collection were made by craftsman Biagio for Giovanni Spanzotti, Milan, approximately 1420 – 1460.
-They are decorated with engravings and inscription “Urs”.
-On the rear side armor is punched with marks of italian masters.
-Pauldrons are made in the West European style.
-They have small besagews – rondels for armpits protection which are connected to a main plate.
-Normally rondels were made as a separated part of the armor.
-They are supposed to be connected to the armor by leather fastenings.
+The original artifact pauldrons which reside in the Churburg armor collection were made by the craftsman Biagio for Giovanni Spanzotti in Milan sometime between 1420 – 1460.
+They are decorated with engravings and the inscription “Urs”.
+On the rear side, the armor is punched with themarks of Italian masters.
+The pauldrons are made in the West European style and have small besagews – rondels for armpit protection which are connected to a main plate.
+This is a peculiarity of this piece as normally rondels were made as a separate part of armor.
+They were typically independent elements connected to the armor by leather fastenings.

-The small plate shoulder protection was in use from the beginning of the XV century.
-They were worn upon the sleeves of padded gambeson or chain mail shirt.
-At the beginning such spaulders consisted of a round plate that covered the shoulder joint and small steel plates with the overall length till the middle of the upper arm.
-Size of these plates decreases from the top to the bottom.
+Small plate shoulder protection was in use from the beginning of the XV century.
+They were worn upon the sleeves of a padded gambeson or mail shirt.
+From the beginning, spaulders consisted of a round plate that covered the shoulder joint and small steel plates that extended to the middle of the upper arm.
+The size of the plates decreased from the top to the bottom.
 There are also rare examples of medieval shoulder protection of this period that reached the elbow.

-Pauldrons Spanzotti are articulated thanks to riveted leather band that makes flexible connections between steel plates.
-There are two holes on the top for the upper plate for the attaching to the gambeson.
-The second fastening located at the bottom: leather strap with the steel buckle.
-Pauldrons have a reinforcement rib that goes as a center line.
-This shoulder protection perfectly emphasizes the bodybilt thanks to its segmental construction.
-Armor can be used for reenactment and historical medieval combat.
-Pauldrons Spanzotti make a good set with Milanese Cuirass.
+Our Spanzotti Pauldrons are articulated thanks to an interior riveted leather band that creates flexible connections between the steel plates.
+There are two holes on the top of the upper plate used for attaching the pauldrons to the gambeson.
+A second fastening – in the form of a leather strap and steel buckle – attaches at the bicep.
+The pauldrons have a reinforcement rib that follows the central axis.
+Spanzotti Pauldrons perfectly emphasize your build thanks to their segmented construction.
+This armor is suitable for reenactment and historical medieval combat.

 For added visual effect, pair our Spanzotti Pauldrons with our Milanese Cuirass.